 What about the curriculum?

-K12 is known to most families for its Home Schooling programs which are immensely popular in the US and growing in popularity in the Gulf region. iCademy has a course catalogue of 160 course offerings within the American curriculum program.
-The academy can also tailor course offerings by ability and attainment level - at Core Level, Honors and AP for High School.
+iCademy has a course catalogue of 160 course offerings within the American curriculum program.
+The online school can also tailor course offerings by ability and attainment level - at Core Level, Honors and AP for High School.
 Electives for High School students include such diverse offerings as Forensic Science, Medicine, Computer Programming, Web Design, Agriscience, Journalism, Theatre Studies, and many more.

 For high-achieving students in grades 10-12, who are seeking university placement - particularly in the US - iCademy offers AP (Advanced Placement) courses.